ausdebating/constitution/constitution.rst

 #.
 The expulsion or suspension does not take effect:

    #. until the expiration of the period within which the member is entitled to appeal against the resolution concerned, or
-   #. if within that period the member exercises the right of appeal, unless and until the Association confirms the resolution under clause 12,
+   #. if within that period the member exercises the right of appeal, unless and until the Association confirms the resolution after appeal,
       whichever is the later.